leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/subdivision_surface.rst

       (the same as the :ref:`Subdivide <bpy.ops.mesh.subdivide>` operator, in Edit Mode).
       Can be used, for example, to increase base mesh resolution when using displacement maps.

-Subdivisions
-   Recursively adds more geometry.

-   The right combination of these settings will allow you to keep a fast and lightweight approximation of your model when interacting with it in the 3D Viewport, but use a higher quality version when rendering.
+Levels Viewport/Render
+   The number of subdivision levels shown in the 3D Viewport or the final render.

    .. warning::